ShankulShukla/Image-Feature-Extraction/README.md

 ### Speeded-Up Robust Features (SURF)

-- Speed up Robust Feature (SURF) technique, which is an approximation of SIFT, performs faster than SIFT without reducing the quality of the detected points.
+- Speed up Robust Feature (SURF) technique, which is an approximation of SIFT performs faster than SIFT without reducing the quality of the detected points.

 - SURF approximates the DoG with box filters.
 Instead of Gaussian averaging the image, squares are used for approximation since the convolution with square is much faster if the integral image is used.
-Also this can be done in parallel for different scales.
+Also, this can be done in parallel for different scales.

 - The SURF uses a BLOB detector